 What can you do in your 20s to make life easier in your 50s?

-Right now you are in your 20s and still maturing but I have 6 tips for you to do in your 20s to make life better when you’re in your 50s.
+Right now you are in your 20s and still maturing but I have 6 things for you to do in your 20s to make life better when you’re in your 50s.

-- One of the most important things to learn and do is Budget.
-Yes make a budget even if you are single and stick to it; include a portion for retirement.
-Create savings for emergencies such as your auto breaks down, as you mature it will include the hot water heater (yes I know how mundane).
+Yes, make a budget even if you are single and stick to it; include a portion for retirement.
+Create savings for emergencies such as your auto breakdowns, as you mature it will include the hot water heater (yes I know how mundane).

 Yes, you are only 20 something but now is the time to start planning and putting away for retirement.
 You need to realize that the prices of goods and services are going to rise over the years.
 What cost $2.00 today will cost $10.00 or possibly more in 40 years.
 Start a 401k today, add a 6% minimum of your gross pay to it each pay period.

 Honestly, in your 20s when you are single, without a mortgage, you should contribute 2 to 3 times that amount.

 Yes, yes I know you’re in your 20s.
 Believe me, I was there and now I wish I had paid more attention than I did.
 Learn to eat healthily, make time to exercise every day.
 When I say exercise every day I do not mean a hard impact exercise.
 Break your work out into days of the week.
 Monday – walk, Tuesday – cardio, Wednesday –tone your muscles; you get the idea.